fienvh/uit-documentatie/content/json-ld/latest/events/event-create.md

 ## Request body

 To create a new event the object-body must contain the following properties:
-- name
+- mainLanguage: to set the main language for the offer.
+Translations can be added afterwards
+- name: don't specify a language, the mainLanguage will be used to add a language property for the name
 - type
 - theme
 - location
 - calendar

 The initial POST request must contain a JSON body with (at least) all mandatory fields.
 These fields can be edited separately with individual PUT requests.
-See individual PUT requests for definitions of each property
+See individual PUT requests for definitions of each property.

 ## Response